 - Make your home and car smoke-free.

 - Ask people not to smoke areound you and your child(ren).

 - Check on the smoking policies of home daycare providers.

 - Share information with other parents about the health risks of secondhand and thirdhand smoke.

 - Teach your child to stay away from tobacco products and secondhand smoke.

-Wear a smoking jacket when you smoke.
-A smoking jacket is an overshirt or jacket you only wear when smoking and then take off when you are done.
-This only reduces thirdhand smoke; it doesn't get rid of it.
+- Wear a jacket or an overshirt when smoking and then take off when you are done.
+This reduces thirdhand smoke but it doesn't get rid of it.